MaciejMalczyk/sensors/README.md

 # Clinostate sensors
-Software for all sensors of clinostat written in Python.
+Software for all sensors of clinostate written in Python.

 APDS9960 module from https://github.com/wujekbrezniew/python-apds9960